The benefits of sustainable weight loss

 Usain Bolt didn’t break a world record on his first sprint and nor should you expect to achieve huge strides in your fitness overnight.
 Instead, allow yourself time to make slow and gradual fitness improvements.
 “Athletes spend time building their foundations and working on their core strength and movement patterns,” says Russell.

 For instance, instead of trying to deadlift 50kg on your first trip to the gym, work on your stability and posture, which will not only make the exercise more enjoyable, but may help prevent injury.
-“If you come back after a week and your posture has slightly improved and you’ve learned how to stabilise, then you can progress onto something else,” he points out.
+“If you come back after a week and your posture has slightly improved and you’ve learned how to stabilize, then you can progress onto something else,” he points out.
 “If you start really slow you can get some early gains and celebrate the little wins.”

 Remember, you’re only a newbie the first time!
 Knowing this should be enough to get you through the beginning of an exercise routine.
 “The first month of exercise, whether it’s weight training or running, can be hard,” Russell admits.
 “You get sore and you might feel like you’re not doing very well – but getting through that is half the challenge.”